swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Version Control

 1. Everything created by a human being goes under version control as soon as it's created
-    *   With the possible exception of papers (discussed below)
+    *   With the possible exception of manuscripts (discussed below)
 2. The repository is mirrored on at least one machine that *isn't* the researcher's computer
     *   E.g., pushed to GitHub or sync'd with a departmental server
 3. The project repository contains a checklist of things that must pass before a change is shared with the world